jupytercloud-project/jupyterhub-libcloudspawner/doc/source/custom.rst

 Customize instance
 ==================

-Here some informations about tunning and tweaking libcloudspawner.
+Here is some information about tuning and tweaking libcloudspawner.

-Best (in term of spawn time) is to customize instances images used by JupyterHub.
-But certain operations must be execute at instanciation time bu userdata script.
+The best way (in terms of spawn time) is to customize instances images used by JupyterHub.
+But some operations must be executed at instantiation time by a userdata script.

-Note that you can use vendor generics cloud images but JupyterHub requirements should be installs at instance startup.
-For final users, startup should take a while (depending on your cloud provider).
+Note that you can use generic vendors cloud images but JupyterHub requirements should be installed at the start of the instance.
+For end users, startup should take some time (depending on your cloud provider).

 Provide a custom userdata script
 --------------------------------

-Userdata scripts configure instance at first boot to configure and launch notebooks.
+Userdata scripts configure instance at first startup to customize and launch notebooks.

-LibcloudSpawner search Jinja2 template of userdata script inside a Python module.
+LibcloudSpawner searches for a Jinja2 template of userdata script inside a Python module.

 LibcloudSpawner will search templates inside **data** folder of the module designed by **spawner_conf.userdata_template_module** configuration.